SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     escaped-newline -->  escape-sequence whitespace-OPT line-break

 ..
-Quoted text resolves to a sequence of escaped characters by way of the quoted-texts rule which allows repetition; no need to allow repetition in the quoted-text/escaped-character rule too.
+Quoted text resolves to a sequence of escaped characters by way of the quoted-text rule which allows repetition; no need to allow repetition in the quoted-text/escaped-character rule too.

 ..
 Now that single quotes are gone, we don't have a character literal.